Intimate partner violence training

 Module two: Routine enquiry in primary care

-This course describes the routine enquiry process, what to say, and how to initially respond.
+This module describes the routine enquiry process, what to say, and how to initially respond.
 It builds on the participant’s knowledge and understanding of the dynamics of power and control within IPV covered in module one.
+It's suitable for clinical staff who have completed module one.
 Course length: 90 minutes.

 Module three: Responding to positive disclosures

-This course puts the previous two modules into context, with a range of practice opportunities.
-You'll learn about referral options, the importance of connecting with local services, documentation, and ways you can support your practice to get set up for routine enquiry.
-Course length: 90-minutes.
+In this module you'll learn about referral options, the importance of connecting with local services, documentation, and ways you can support your practice to get set up for routine enquiry.
+It's suitable for clinical staff who have completed module's one and two.
+Course length: 90 minutes.

 Intimate partner violence training — MEDSAC